 How ironic that only a week or two after writing an article about pair locking, we would see this talk coming out of Black Hat 2013, demonstrating how juice jacking can be used to install malicious software.
 The talk is getting a lot of buzz with the media, but many security guys like myself are scratching our heads wondering why this is being considered “new” news.
 Granted, I can only make statements based on the abstract of the talk, but all signs seem to point to this as a regurgitation of the same type of juice jacking talks we saw at DefCon two years ago.
 Nevertheless, juice jacking is not only technically possible, but has been performed in the wild for a few years now.
 I have my own juice jacking rig, which I use for security research, and I have also retrofitted my iPad Mini with a custom forensics toolkit, capable of performing a number of similar attacks against iOS devices.
 Juice jacking may not be anything new, but it is definitely a serious consideration for potential high profile targets, as well as for those serious about data privacy.

 Juice jacking, which has been around for a few years now, became much more feasible once the community at large learned how to talk to the phone using well documented code.
 Around 2009, a number of iOS developers wrote a library called libimobiledevice (available here) in an attempt to allow Linux desktops to sync with the iPhone.
 Version 1.0.0 was officially released in March 2010.
 This library essentially speaks the same protocols that iTunes does to communicate with the phone.
 In a nutshell, a service named lockdownd sits and listens on the iPhone on port 62078.
 By connecting to this port and speaking the correct protocol, it’s possible to spawn a number of different services on an iPhone or iPad.
 Among these services are the backup service, which can copy off all of your personal information from the device.
 There is also a software installation service which is how iTunes installs software on the phone.
 A number of other services can be invoked to do anything from launch a packet sniffer on the phone to downloading personal data through a number of other mechanisms.
-In fact, Apple even has a few services that I can only describe as “back doors” to copy personal data from your phone with no encryption whatsoever.
+In fact, Apple even has a few services to copy personal data from your phone with no encryption whatsoever.
 This service is the key to getting almost any kind of data off of, or putting data onto, an iOS device.
 Since 2010, a number of developers and hackers have taken this code and copied it off into their own projects, or have learned from it in some way.
 A number of commercial forensics companies have used it to lift evidence off of iOS devices from within their products, and more wild hackers have taken to writing hacking tools for stealing everything form naked photos, to committing felony identity theft.

 Juice jacking was popularized in 2011 at DefCon when someone built a small usb charging station, allowing people to steal a free charge.
 Because your iOS device uses the same cable both to charge and to sync, all you really need to attack an iPhone using these same interfaces is for a computer of some sort to be hooked up to the other end of the cable.
 Juice Jacking – in its purest form – is really just a social engineering hack; the victim is assuming that there is no computer on the other end of the power cable.
 As we all know, though, computers come in many forms, and it’s very easy to conceal a “computer” inside any innocuous looking “box”, like a charging adapter, a free charging station, or more commonly in the kind of alarm clock you’d find in a hotel room these days.